 Science Council meetings are generally held monthly or as needed and are scheduled for two hours per meeting unless more or less time is specifically requested by the Chair.
 Meetings will be led by the Chair, or in his/her absence, by the Vice-Chair.
 When appropriate, meetings may be completely or partially closed to all but Principal Council members and Advisory Council members.
 Attendance by a majority of the Principal Council members (or their alternates) will constitute a quorum needed for decisional briefings.
 Conference call capabilities are routinely available, and participation via phone constitutes full attendance.
 In-person participation is expected when feasible.
-The Science Council manages the Science Council website (http://nrc.noaa.gov) and the Science Council's shared-site (currently Google Drive).
-All meeting minutes and official (approved) Science Council decisions and documents are stored and maintained on a shared site, along with current and past Science Council actions and upcoming meeting dates.
+The Science Council manages the Science Council website (http://nrc.noaa.gov) and the Science Council (approved) Science Council decisions and documents are stored and maintained on a shared site, along with current and past Science Council actions and upcoming meeting dates.
 Typically, meeting materials are posted to the Science Council materials site no later than the Thursday prior to a meeting.